luvuong-le/css-illustrations/watch/README.md

 > **Refactored Code**: False

 Credit goes to [CSS Animation Rocks - Clocks Tutorial](https://cssanimation.rocks/clocks/) for the great tutorial on css watch face rotation

+## Improvements

+Some improvements that could be made:

+- Create the watch holes for the wrist
+- Use JS in order to set the analog to the accurate date
+- use JS to control the stopwatch and make it play for real

 ## Contribute